 The island measures just 350 metres in length and is 100 metres wide, and only has a population of around 50 people.
 Take some time here to visit the beach or take a stroll along the main street against the small piers and minute harbours which jut out into Lake Maggiore.
 Of particular note is the pretty chapel of San Vittore.
 We return to Zermatt for dinner this evening.

 Today we begin our journey home.
 We travel via Visp to Basel, then join the onward service to Colmar, where we spend the night.
-On Day 11 we travel through France to Paris.
-Here we connect with Eurostar to London for an overnight stay at the Ambassador Bloomsbury Hotel.
-Your trip ends on checkout from hotel on Day 12.
+On Day 10 we travel through France to Paris.
+Here we connect with Eurostar to London.

 For this tour, we recommend arriving to, and departing from, London Gatwick or London Heathrow airport (LGW or LHR).
 London Gatwick is approximately 30 miles from your start and end point, and London Heathrow is approximately 19 miles from your start and end point.